Zinat-un-Nissa Begum: Life

-Zinat was a partisan of her youngest step-brother, Muhammad Kam Bakhsh, for whom she gained pardon from her father on several occasions.
+Zinat was a partisan of her youngest half-brother, Muhammad Kam Bakhsh, for whom she gained pardon from her father on several occasions.
 Though her full brother, Azam Shah, had a strong disliking for him.
 She was her father's sole companion during the later part of his reign, along with his concubine Udaipuri Mahal.
 She was the superintendent of her father's household in the Deccan for a quarter of a century till his death in 1707.
 She survived him many years, enjoying the respect of his successors as the living memorial of a great age.

 Contributions to architecture

 Zinat-un-Nissa is known to have built fourteen caravanserais.
 At the age of thirty-seven, she undertook a project to construct a number of inns of the highway linking Awadh with Bengal.
 This effort of hers earned her the praise of her father.
 She also had the Zeenat-ul-Masajid ("Ornament of Mosques") constructed at her expense in c.1700 by the riverside wall of the Red Fort in Delhi, where she was buried.
 Tradition goes that she demanded the amount of her dowry from her father, and spent it in building the mosque.